-Landing in Hilo, you’re greeted with a typical attitude of tropical heat and foliage.
+Landing in Hilo, you’re greeted with attitude–tropical heat and foliage.

 Parking at the top and gazing out at the view is a treasure, to be sure.
-But actually hiking down this steep path to enjoy the forest and beach at the bottom is completely rewarding and gives you an entirely different point of view.
-Note that the beach is not for swimming—there can be high tides, nasty undertows, and riptides.
-Dip your feet in, have a picnic and get ready for the hike back up.
+Actually descending this steep path to enjoy the forest and beach at the bottom is rewarding.
+Note that the beach is not for swimming.
+There can be high tides, nasty undertows, and riptides.
+Dip your feet in, have a picnic, and get ready for the ascending hike.

 On the opposite side of the valley, from the south side, is another hike—far more difficult than Pololu.
 The Waipi’o Valley Overlook consists of a stunning view of the beach and valley.
 A four-wheel drive vehicle is mandatory for taking the road down to the valley.
 Even walking it can be strenuous.
 The Waimanu Valley is used year round for hunting.
 If you hike, aside from the normal gear, wear brightly colored clothing, and ensure you stick to the trails.
 This valley trek is not for the casual hiker.
 It is hard, long, and should be thoroughly planned in advance.

 On a Break From Hiking

 When you take a rest, make sure to get a delectable island treat—the Malasadas.
 Ask a local for the best provider in the area.
 You won’t be disappointed by this airy treat.
 The other culinary item on Hawaii is the Kona Coffee.
 It’s everything it’s noted to be.
 Surprising, the best price in town to bring beans home: Costco.